-c: Kevin Mulligan, COG Public Works Director

-Steven Mancuso, Greenville Area Transit

-Devin Thompson, COG Public Works

-Adam Glaser, Ayers Saint Gross

-John Stevermer, Jacobs

-Jeff Heiken, Jacobs
+Kevin Mulligan, COG Public Works Director Steven Mancuso, Greenville Area Transit Devin Thompson, COG Public Works Adam Glaser, Ayers Saint Gross John Stevermer, Jacobs Jeff Heiken, Jacobs

-Contract award for the Green Mill Run Greenway/Bikeway Phase 2 Extension and resolution requesting a concurrence in award from the North Carolina Department of Transportation

-Abstract: This item is to approve a contract with Burney and Burney Construction Co., Inc. for the construction of approximately 1.4 miles of multiuse trail along Green Mill Run Greenway in the amount of \$1,638,669.65.
+Title of Item: Contract award for the Green Mill Run Greenway/Bikeway Phase 2 Extension and resolution requesting a concurrence in award from the North Carolina Department of Transportation Explanation: Abstract: This item is to approve a contract with Burney and Burney Construction Co., Inc. for the construction of approximately 1.4 miles of multi- use trail along Green Mill Run Greenway in the amount of \$1,638,669.65.
 Explanation: Bids were received for the Green Mill Run Greenway/Bikeway Phase 2 Extension on February 13, 2015.
 The bid tabulation is attached.
-Burney and Burney Construction Co., Inc. submitted the lowest responsive base bid in the amount of \$1,326,886.90.

-This phase of greenway involves the construction of approximately 1.4 miles of 10' wide paved multi-use trail along Green Mill Run.
-The trail will begin at the western terminus of the first phase of Green Mill Run Greenway at Charles Boulevard, across Evans Street, and then along Arlington Boulevard to Evans Park.
-The construction contract includes all clearing, grading, paving, and completion of this phase.

-In accordance with the municipal agreement with NCDOT for this project, the City shall be reimbursed eighty percent (80%) of the construction costs up to the maximum amount of \$1,622,312.
-An alternate bid was also submitted for the East Carolina University (ECU) trail head in which ECU will fund 20% of the local match.
-The proposed budget for this project is as follows:
+Burne and Burney Construction Co., Inc. submitted the lowest responsive base bid in the amount of \$1,326,886.90.
+This phase of greenway involves the construction of approximately 1.4 miles of 0' wide paved multi-use trail along Green Mill Run.
+The trail will begin at the vestern terminus of the first phase of Green Mill Run Greenway at Charles Boulevard, across Evans Street, and then along Arlington Boulevard to Evans Park.
+The construction contract includes all clearing, grading, paving, and ompletion of this phase.
+City shall be reimbursed eighty percent (80%) of maximum amount of \$1,622,312.
+An alternate be nicipal agreement with NCDOT for this project, the ghty percent (80%) of the construction costs up to the 2,312.
+An alternate bid was also submitted for the ECU) trail head in which ECU will fund 20% of the budget for this project is as follows: Expenditures Project \$1,489,699.68 Contingency \$ 148,969.97 Total Project Cost \$1,638,669.65

-Expenditures
+Revenue

+Federal Grant \$1,340,717.71

+City Match \$ 265,377.38

+ECU Match \$ 32,574.56

-Project \$1,489,699.68 Contingency \$ 148,969.97 Total Project Cost \$1,638,669.65 Revenue
+Total Revenue \$1,638.669.65